CoryXie/SConf/README.md

 ```

-Note that the in the pattern `Kconfig*`, the `*` is used to make sure things such as `Kconfig.debug` in the Kernel are also copied.
+Note that in the pattern `Kconfig*`, the `*` is used to make sure things such as `Kconfig.debug` in the Kernel are also copied.
 In other projects you may have other config file naming such as what we recommended `SConfigure`, then you should adapt.

 Of course, in practice you will use **Sconf** by copying `sconf.py`/`kconf.py` into the source tree and run `sconf.py` in the source tree.
 This script is used for **SConf** development purpose.